icfpcontest2017/icfpcontest2017.github.io/faq/index.md

  <br>

  - Q: Will there be any way to test our offline-mode code before end of contest?
- - A: We will release a program for bridging between offline and online mode some time on Friday.
+ - A: [Lambda Duct](https://github.com/icfpcontest2017/lambda-duct) is an offline mode simulator for Lambda Punter clients.~~We will release a program for bridging between offline and online mode some time on Friday.~~

 Scoring